svendahlstrand/10-print-game-boy/10-pretty.md

   cp 144
   jr nz, .wait_for_v_blank

-  pop af                          ; Take the character code back from stack... ld [hl+], a                     ; ...and print it to the screen.
+  ; Take the character code back from the stack and print it to the screen.

-  ld d, h
-  ld e, l
-  call set_cursor                 ; Advance the cursor one step.
+  ; Advance the cursor one step. pop af ld [hl+], a ld d, h ld e, l call set_cursor

   pop bc
   pop hl